Employment Severance Releases: Avoiding Spectacular Tax Problems for Related Separation Pay

 The adoption of section 409A by Congress has led to many unintended consequences and complexities.
 The release issue, while adding one more hoop for employers to jump through, can be relatively easily complied with by employers and advisers who are aware of the potential pitfalls of a non-compliant arrangement.

-Contact any member of the Varnum Benefits Group if you have any questions about this topic, Section 409A generally, or any other benefit issue.
+Contact any member of the Varnum Employee Benefits Practice Team if you have any questions about this topic, Section 409A generally, or any other benefit issue.

 - Labor and Employment Advisory, January 8, 2021

 - DOL Office Clarifies President Trump's Executive Order on Implicit Bias Training for Federal ContractorsLabor Advisory, October 12, 2020